 Q: Can I float with another person in the float tank/pod?

-A: We allow only single person floats, but have 4 float tank/pods, so if you want to float with a group, give us a call and we'll take care of you - 206-673-5132.
+A: We allow only single person floats, but have 3 float pods in Bellevue and 4 tanks in Seattle, so if you want to float with a group, give us a call and we'll take care of you - 206-673-5132.

 Q: Can I float if I'm on my period?